ology/techn.ology.net/blog/2022/10/16/using-www-spotify/index.markdown

             { limit => $batch, offset => $i }
         );

-Then inspect each of the items returnd, if any:
+Then inspect each of the items returned, if any:

         for my $item ($result->{$keys}{items}->@*) {